82Flex/DCRM/README.md

 10. Edit DCRM/settings.py:
 修改配置文件 DCRM/settings.py:

-    1. Set a random `SECRET_KEY`, it must be unique.
+    1. set a random `SECRET_KEY`, which must be unique
-    2. Add your domain into `ALLOWED_HOSTS`.
+    2. add your domain into `ALLOWED_HOSTS`
-    3. Configure Redis to match your redis configurations: `RQ_QUEUES`, you may use different 'DB' number for different DCRM instances.
+    3. configure Redis to match your redis configurations: `RQ_QUEUES`, you may use different 'DB' numbers across DCRM instances
-    4. Configure Databases to match your mysql configurations: `DATABASES`, you may use different 'DATABASE' for different DCRM instances.
+    4. configure databases to match your mysql configurations: `DATABASES`, you may use different 'DATABASE' across DCRM instances
-    5. Configure Caches to match your memcached configuration: `CACHES`.
+    5. configure caches to match your memcached configuration: `CACHES`
-    6. Configure Language & Timezone: `LANGUAGE_CODE` and `TIME_ZONE`.
+    6. configure language and timezone: `LANGUAGE_CODE` and `TIME_ZONE`
-    7. Set `DEBUG = True` in debug environment, set `DEBUG = False` in production environment.
+    7. set `DEBUG = True` for debugging, set `DEBUG = False` for production
-    8. Optional features: `ENABLE_REDIS`, `ENABLE_CACHE`, `ENABLE_API`.
+    8. enable optional features: `ENABLE_REDIS`, `ENABLE_CACHE`, `ENABLE_API`

 11. Sync static files:
 同步静态文件: